oprogramador/plezuro_js/README.md

 This is Plezuro programming language.

-Currenty it is compiled to Javascript.
+Currenty it is compiled to JavaScript.

 Documentation: https://plezuro.herokuapp.com/